king601012003/Visual-Recognition-HW3/README.md

 │   │   ├── your testing result will be here

 ```
 I seperate the original training data (1349 images) into two part.
-One for training (1200 images) and one for evaluating(149 images).
+One for training (1200 images) and one for validation(149 images). (seperate_train_val.py can seperate original pascal_train.json randomly into training and validation)

 ## Training
 To train models: